Picture it: You've decided this season that, entering your draft, that David Johnson is your first-round target.

 There's a definite difference between your cheat sheet and your auction strategy.
 Once you've completed your cheat sheet, you need to decide what kind of team you want to build.
 Most critically, you need to decide the percentages you're going to spend at each position, especially if they vary from the numbers I suggested above.

-For example: If you're planning to spend on a quarterback, which is a wiser move the larger the league (think 14-plus teams or a two-quarterback or "superflex" league), then you'll likely need to budget closer to $20-25 to secure an Aaron Rodgers or Drew Brees.
+For example: If you're planning to spend on a quarterback, which is a wiser move the larger the league (think 14-plus teams or a two-quarterback or "superflex" league), then you'll likely need to budget closer to $25-30 to secure Aaron Rodgers, or $18-22 for Russell Wilson.
 You'll also need to adjust either your cheat sheet as a whole or the tiers you plan to target at the other positions to help fit your budget.

 This is different from creating your cheat sheet: That's pricing players across the entire league, as opposed to addressing personal preferences.
 If you decided while compiling your cheat sheet that you wanted to spend $1 on a quarterback and therefore allocated $10 total to all quarterbacks, you did it incorrectly and need to return to the previous step.
-After all, your league is not going to buy 10 $1 quarterbacks.
+After all, your league is not going to buy 10 $1 quarterbacks, and if you set your cheat sheet up that way, then almost every other player you aim to roster is going to look like a bargain compared to his asking price because your prices at every other position are going to be higher than the league can afford.

 That doesn't mean you need to lock yourself into predetermined percentages or be completely inflexible.
 These are merely guidelines as you begin the auction process, but if midway through the auction you find that quarterbacks are selling for far too cheap compared to your prices, you might want to quickly reallocate some of those funds to another position so you don't get left without a good player there.
-Even better: If you buy your quarterback for $5 less than your cheat sheet price, that's an additional $5 you can allocate to other positions midstream.
+Even better: If you buy your quarterback for $5 less than your cheat sheet price and the rest of the quarterbacks are going for close to your price list, that's an additional $5 you can allocate to other positions midstream.

 Make sure you also go through your price sheet to determine nomination candidates for when it's your turn.
 Hype machines you don't want tend to be ideal choices; you want to mark off any player you think might sell for significantly more than your listed price, so that you can nominate him early and get some money off the board.